liferay/lexicon-site/src/pages/docs/patterns/stickers.md

 #### Square

-Use it only with files and folders.
-You can place up to 3 characters inside it or an icon.
-Always capital letters.
+Use a square sticker to identify files and folders.
+You can place up to three characters or an icon inside it.
+Always use uppercase letters.

 ![squared sticker](../../../images/StickerSquared.jpg)

 #### Round

-Use it only with people.
-You can places up to 2 characters inside it or an image.
-Always capital letters.
+Only use the circle sticker to identify people.
+You can places up to two characters or an image inside it.
+Always use uppercase letters.

 ![rounded sticker](../../../images/StickerRounded.jpg)

 ### Position
-A sticker can be placed in a Image Card.
-Its position is always bottom left as you can see in the following example.
+You can place a sticker in an Image Card.
+Its position is always bottom left, as shown in the example below:

 ![sticker position example in Card Image](../../../images/CardImage.jpg)